5G-MAG/rt-5gms-application-server/README.md

 ## Introduction

 The 5GMSd application server (AS) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.
-A 5GMSd Application Function (AF), which can be deployed in the 5G Core Network or in an External Data Network, is responsible for managing the 5GMSd System.
-The AF is a logical function which embodies the control plane aspects of the system, including provisioning, configuration, and reporting, among others.
-A 5GMSd Application Provider provisions 5GMSd functions using a RESTful HTTP-based provisioning interface at reference point M1d.
-Another RESTful HTTP-based configuration and reporting interface is exposed to UE-based 5GMSd clients at reference point M5d.
+A 5GMSd Application Server (AS), which can be deployed in the 5G Core Network or in an External Data Network, provides 5G Downlink Media Streaming services to 5GMSd clients.
+This logical function embodies the data plane aspects of the 5GMSd System that deals with media content (for instance, a Content Delivery Network).
+The content is ingested from 5GMSd Application Providers at reference point M2d.
+Both push- and pull-based ingest methods are supported, based on HTTP.
+The content is distributed to 5GMSd clients at reference point M4d (after possible manipulation by the 5GMSd AS).
+Standard pull-based content retrieval protocols (e.g. DASH) are supported at this reference point.

 ### About the implementation